sifive/wake/share/doc/wake/basic_wake_tutorial.md

 ### List
 A List is a sequence of items of same type.
 Empty list returns `Nil`. `head` returns the first element in the list. `tail` returns the rest of the list without the `head`.

-* Example creates a list of given elements
+* Example creates a list of given elements.
 ```
 def listcreate xx = xx,xx,xx,Nil
 ```

-* Example shows how to prepend the list of integers with the given value
+* Example shows how to prepend the list of integers with the given value.
 ```
 def d = 1,2,3,Nil
 def listprepend data1 = prepend data1 d